tapir-test/tapir-website/_docs/usingtapir/Archetypes.md

 # Predefined archetypes

-## tapir-module-archetype
+## tapir-module-archetype {#Archetypes-tapir-module-archetype}

 This archetype can be used for arbitrary <i>tapir</i> modules.
-It provides a basic @ModuleConfiguration annotated class and inherits from tapir-starter-module which provides a couple of presets.
+It provides a basic [@ModuleConfiguration](https://psbm-mvnrepo-p.intranet.kiel.bmiag.de/tapir/latest/apidocs/de/bmiag/tapir/bootstrap/annotation/ModuleConfiguration.html) annotated class and inherits from tapir-starter-module which provides a couple of [presets]({{ "/docs/usingtapir/buildsystems#BuildSystems-Maven" | prepend: site.baseurl }}).

 ### Properties